inspec/inspec/docs/resources.rst

 service -- DONE
 =====================================================
-Use the ``service`` audit resource to test if the named service is installed, running and/or enabled.
+Use the ``service`` InSpec resource to test if the named service is installed, running and/or enabled.

 Syntax -- DONE
 -----------------------------------------------------
-A ``service`` audit resource block declares the name of a service and then one (or more) matchers to test the state of the service.
+A ``service`` InSpec resource block declares the name of a service and then one (or more) matchers to test the state of the service.
 For example:

 .. code-block:: ruby